Big Game TV

 Big Game TV (stylised as BIG Game TV!) was a live phone-in quiz channel that was broadcast via Sky Broadcasting in 2005.
 It released a spin-off, The Hallmark Channel Quiz on 6 March 2006, which was shown on The Hallmark Channel.
 The show used only three of the presenters.

-Big Game TV Productions added The Daily Quiz!
-13 March 2006.
+Big Game TV Productions added The Daily Quiz! on 13 March 2006.
 This show aired on ITV Play and on Men & Motors seven days a week and featured a selection of Big Game TV's presenters.
 ITV ended their involvement with Big Game TV due to fraud allegations in May 2006.

 Controversy

 Big Game TV was the subject of a City of London Police investigation brought by the BBC Radio 4 programme You and Yours in May 2006 over allegations that receptionists were told to ignore all incoming calls for long periods of time while 150-200 calls per minute were charged 75p each.
 The channel was later called before a parliamentary committee.

 NTL removed the channel from their channel line-up on 7 June.
 The channel closed down entirely after leaving Sky in early 2007, after some bad press for the call-TV industry.